duckyfuz/treehouse/README.md

 amplify publish
 ```

-And voila!
-After a month of hard work, my first full-stack app was finally live. 🥳

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690443522290/de558170-9cda-4cea-92be-adce05fa230c.png align="center")

 ## 🎬 Final Product.

 Upon opening the app, you'll be greeted with a summary of what the app is all about.
-It focuses on 4 main themes: (1) Embracing Unity, (2) Celebrating Diversity, (3) Reviving Spirit, and (4) Creating Lasting Memories - what we will need for the kampong spirit to thrive again in the digital age.
+It revolves on four key themes: (1) Embracing Unity, (2) Celebrating Diversity, (3) Reviving Spirit, and (4) Creating Lasting Memories - the core of our vision for fostering a sense of togetherness and community connection.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690284459412/6f0dae94-eb8d-4897-8b29-dc779ca688af.png align="center")

-Clicking on the Log In / Go to Dashboard button will bring you to the `/login` screen, where you can conveniently create a new account in less than a minute.
+Clicking on the `Log In` / `Go to Dashboard` button will bring you to the `/login` screen, where you can conveniently create a new account in less than a minute.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690444081316/329e108a-73fd-4d3f-8e09-9a83574d8089.png align="center")